 Our solutions already use AI to optimize operations, helping our customers to achieve energy transparency and to consume less energy.

 What does this look like in practice?
-Take the distribution center of the retailer Lidl in Finland.
-Here, EcoStruxure Building Operation software “teaches” the building management system to predict and optimize energy use.
-The system works in tandem with EcoStruxure Microgrid Advisor so that energy is produced, consumed or stored exactly where it needs to be, saving 70% in energy costs.
-During certain times of year, it can even go beyond net-zero by distributing excess energy to 500 homes nearby.
+The EcoStruxure Building Operation software “teaches” the building management system to predict and optimize energy use.
+The system works in tandem with EcoStruxure Microgrid Advisor so that energy is produced, consumed or stored exactly where it needs to be.
+During certain times of year, it can even go beyond net-zero by distributing excess energy to hundreds homes nearby.